Reader's Theater Scripts

 - Students also improve listening skills as they follow along silently and listen for spoken cues.

 How to Use Readers Theater Scripts

 Reader's Theater Scripts can be original scripts or scripts based on leveled books.
-Use the original scripts or the scripts that accompany a single leveled book when teaching a group of readers at the same reading level.
+Use the original scripts or the scripts that accompany a single leveled book when teaching a group of readers with similar targeted needs.